🎥 Compose '24 Opening Keynote — view here

 About

 This project was originally built by @peduarte and presented at the Jamstack meetup in London.
-It is supported by Netlify Create.
+The project is supported by Netlify.

 The goal of this project is to gather the concept of Jamstack in a straight-forward way to encourage other developers to adopt the workflow.